Chapter Nineteen: The Waiting God

 I concentrated.
 I had felt like we was the right thing to say, because that was how the god’s thoughts had felt to me.
 But of course, the god hadn’t really been thinking human words like that, it was just the closest approximation that my brain could fill in.
 I repeated my thought, carefully using the god’s concept of itself instead of just the human word.
 And so we were going to do something about the Blood God, weren’t we?

 No, do something about was too combative a term for it.
-It was only natural that the Blood God couldn’t be allowed to go on forever.
-We could work around them, we could still guide the city despite the occasional outbursts, but we had understood for millennia that there would come a time when it was necessary for Blood to come to an end.
+It was only natural that the Blood God could not be sustained forever.
+We simply needed to ensure that their decline would be one that did not bring down the city along with them.
+Until then, we could work around them; we could still guide the city despite the occasional outbursts; but we had understood for millennia that there would come a time when it was necessary for Blood to come to an end.

 In these last scant few centuries, it had become clear that this moment was approaching.
 Humanity was on the verge of a great triumph.
 Their cities grew beyond their previous limits.
 Their technology was flourishing, finally beginning to help them transcend their flaws and limitations.
 Never before had we had such a rich variety of –